 Their medical technology was far more primitive than ours, of course, and they struggled mightily with what they had.
 It was hard to get the word out, to tell people what was happening and what they could do.
 Communications were a lot different than today; with no television and not even radio, people relied on newspapers for their information, and often that was days or weeks out of date by the time the paper got to readers.
 Two-thirds of American homes didn’t even have telephones.
 One advantage they did have over us was that transportation was much slower.
 The virus could only come over here by ship, and not only were the ships slow, transatlantic ship traffic didn’t carry nearly the number of passengers that today’s airliners do, when you put all the flights together.
 Once the flu arrived here, it could only spread slowly, too.
 It took days to go from the East Coast to the Midwest or Far West by train.
 It might take hours for a horse-drawn wagon, or the rare automobile, to get from town to town.
 And so, the virus didn’t spread very quickly, giving doctors and hospitals valuable time to figure out what was going on and deal with it as best they could.

 The answer to how they survived, I think, is that they hung tough.
 They stuck together, made do with what they had, and had a strong faith that they would pull through.
 My grandparents’ parents were people who had grown up in the 19th century, whose own parents had lived through the Civil War.
-My grandparents would survive the Spanish flu and go on to survive the Great Depression and then World War II.
-Within two generations of the arrival of Spanish flu on our shores, America had not only fully recovered, it had overcome a great economic upheaval and won the greatest war in human history.
-Then they built the most prosperous society the world had ever seen.
+My grandparents would survive the Spanish flu and go on to live through the Great Depression and then World War II.
+Within two generations of the arrival of Spanish flu on our shores, we Americans had not only fully recovered, we had overcome a great economic upheaval and won the greatest war in human history.
+Then we built the most prosperous society the world had ever seen.
 By 1948, a mere thirty years after the Spanish flu hit, America was astride the world.
 Nobody could match us economically or militarily, and, we thought, we were at the top morally, too.
 Without us, the world would have fallen to tyranny and nightmarish brutality.

 We sure as hell need their attitude now.